 Go to Cloudflare.com and log in or create a free account.
 You can use your Google or Apple account or any other email address while signing up.
 Upon successful login, you’ll see the Cloudflare dashboard with all available configuration menus in the left side panel.

-Step 2: Add Your Website
+Step 2: Add Your Website to Cloudflare

 Step 3: Select the Right Plan for Your Needs

-Step 4: Update Nameservers Carefully
+Step 4: Update Your Domain Nameservers

-and emma.ns.cloudflare.com
+emma.ns.cloudflare.com

 Step 5: Enable SSL/TLS Encryption